jbarbadillo/clean-arch-android/README.md

 ## Android Libraries

-In this sample a typicall set of androdi librerias is used for saving boilerplate and extra work.
+In this project a typicall set of Android libreries is used for saving boilerplate and extra work.

 + **Dagger**: dependency injection
 + **Retrofit**: HTPP client and data mapping